Updated: 3/13/21 | March 13th, 2021

 My two suggested companies for 4WD tours are:

-I had a ton of fun on my trip to Fraser Island.
+I had a ton of fun on my trip to K’gari.
 It’s definitely a must-visit stop on your way up or down the coast.
-Just don’t be one of those people that comes just for a day.
-While the island isn’t that big, you’ll want to spend at least one night (ideally two) when visiting Fraser Island.
+Just don’t be one of those people that comes just for a day trip.
+While the island isn’t that big, you’ll want to spend at least one night visiting K’gari.

 Book Your Trip to Australia: Logistical Tips and Tricks